nickbrandt/GitLab/doc/integration/elasticsearch.md

 ### Indexing large instances

+NOTE: **Note**:
+After indexing the repositories asynchronously, you MUST index the database to be able to search.

 Configure Elasticsearch's host and port in **Admin > Settings**.
 Then create empty indexes using one of the following commands:

 ```sh